sphinx-doc/sphinx/Doc-3k/library/functions.rst

    without arguments to create a Unicode string.
 For all other objects, the 8-bit string version or representation is requested and then converted to a Unicode string using the codec for the default encoding in ``'strict'`` mode.

+   For more information on Unicode strings see :ref:`typesseq` which describes sequence functionality (Unicode strings are sequences), and also the string-specific methods described in the :ref:`string-methods` section.
+To output formatted strings use template strings or the ``%`` operator described in the :ref:`typesseq-strings` section.
+In addition see the :ref:`stringservices` section.
+See also :func:`str`.

    .. versionadded:: 2.0